XP

 Want feedback on what you're building?

 Create a project, post feedback tasks, distribute XP.
 You get structured feedback from real people.
-They get on-chain proof they contributed.
+They get proof they contributed.
 No one needs to approve you — the protocol enforces it.

 XP earned on any project is composable.
 Other projects can set prerequisites based on your XP balance.
 Strangers build on each other's credentials without coordination.
 That's the difference between a public ledger and a better database.